-The Media Center is a place of study; proper decorum should be observed at all times.
-Books are checked out for 2-week periods and can be renewed anytime.
 Students must check out materials from the media specialist or designee on duty.
 Each borrower is responsible for all materials checked out in the borrower's name.
-A daily fine per item may be charged for overdue materials.
+A fine of five cents per day per item may be charged for overdue materials.
 Each student is responsible for any fine that accumulates on materials charged to the student.
 If materials are lost and not returned by the end of the semester, the student must pay for the replacement cost.
 Students must also pay for any damage they cause to materials.